ptvirgo/minetest-cereal/README.md

 more or less by accident.
 It consists of a single mathematically derived number to represent the X,Y,Z coordinates of a given block, and a binary blob that serializes whatever information there is to know about that block.
-Neither of the representations are readily comprehensible by humans.
+Neither of these representations is readily comprehensible by humans.

 This project will attempt to decode databases in the existing Minetest